olofljunggren/TDT4195-IP/assignment2/Assignment 2.md

 ## Task 2.d
 [0.5pt] Looking at the visualized filter, and its corresponding activation on the zebra image, describe what kind of feature each filter extracts.
 Explain your reasoning.

+- The first filter seem to extract some vertical edges.
+Looks realistic considering the kernel.
+The second filter seems to extract some diagonal edges.
+The third filter extracts green colors from the picture.
+The fourth one seems to extract horizontal lines which in this case corrsponded to the contours of the zebra.
+The last and fifth filter extracts blue colors from the image.

 # Task 3: Theory, Filtering in the Frequency Domain [1 points]